List of Saturday Night Live guests: History

 In 2006, a sketch featuring Steve Martin and Baldwin introduced the Platinum Lounge, featuring only hosts that have hosted the show at least twelve times, on the occasion of Baldwin's 13th time hosting the show (Steve Martin had hosted 14 times at the time).
 Martin Short appeared as a waiter, as he would during many subsequent Five-Timers Club sketches.
 Since then, John Goodman has become the third person to host more than twelve times.
 The club has been spoofed by SNL itself.
 During her fourth appearance as host in April 2019, Emma Stone anticipated "Four-Timers Club" honors in her monologue.
 Paul Rudd was the next person to host for the fifth time, although his show was affected due to the rise of Omicron cases, which resulted in a reduced cast and no audience.
+During Jack Black's Five-Timers sketch in 2026, Tina Fey noted that this was her fifth time appearing in a Five-Timers Club sketch.

 Jonah Hill was taken to the Club by Five-Timer Tina Fey.
-Once in, he is greeted by Candice Bergen, and Drew Barrymore.
+Once in, he is greeted by Candice Bergen and Drew Barrymore.
 Seeing no men in the club, Hill wonders if it's "Ladies Night".
 He is told by Fey that the other men "are not allowed in right now" because of presumed harassment problems.
 During her fifth monologue, Kristen Wiig is welcomed by multiple former hosts appearing in Five Timers jackets despite not being members, including Martin Short (hosted four times), Matt Damon (two times), Fred Armisen (once), Jon Hamm (three times), Will Forte (once), and Ryan Gosling (twice; he hosted his third episode the following week), who presented Wiig with the jacket.
 Actual club member Paul Rudd also appeared alongside former SNL writer Paula Pell and producer Lorne Michaels.